ThinkInvis/Archskipelagill/APWorld/docs/en_Skigill.md

 ### Traps

-Traps are disabled by default and must be configured to appear.
+Traps are disabled by default and must be configured in your world options `.yaml` file to appear.
 Each trap has additional difficulty options in the client's BepInEx config.
 Traps will queue up and trigger one at a time for every 15 seconds of non-paused run time.

 - Damage: instantly lose 50% health
 - Pull Enemies: all currently living enemies get +200% speed for 5 seconds